Domestic Admission Requirements

 This course covers the fundamental principles of operations of DC and AC motors and generators.
 Topics include; DC generators, DC motors, efficiency and heating of electrical machines, electrical machine maintenance, three-phase induction motors, synchronous motors/generators, and single phase motors.

 The course focuses on cabling issues related to data, voice, video communications and provides an understanding of the industry and its worldwide standards, types of media and cabling, physical and logical networks, as well as signal transmission.
 Cabling and networking equipment and consumable bundles are used to teach the hands-on portion of the curriculum.
-This provides the student with a basic understanding of networking and telecommunication cabling, communication standards, and how to properly plan and understand the different uses of technology examples (power over ethernet, understanding connecting wireless networks, fibre networking), install and test the data/telecommunication mediums and different types of networking equipment.
+This provides the student with a basic understanding of networking and telecommunication cabling, communication standards, and how to properly plan and understand the different uses of technology examples (Power over ethernet, understanding connecting wireless networks, Fiber networking), install and test the data/telecommunication mediums and different types of networking equipment.

 This course will introduce the student to the control of motors, through the use of programmable logic controllers.
 The course will demonstrate the differences between mechanical relaying and computer relaying.
 It will show the student why this type of motor control is in such demand in industry.
 The student will gain exposure to PLCs through troubleshooting and design exercises.